-‘Teen Mom’ Kailyn Lowry Caught With Another Man!
+‘Teen Mom’ Star Kailyn Lowry Caught With Another Man!
 How Did Javi React?

 “I texted her and said can I drop Lincoln off and she was like, ‘I’m at Walmart right now come in an hour,'” he stated.
 “We pull up earlier since Kail’s car was there and we see another car.
 I knock on the door, Lincoln goes in and I said, ‘Let me get my stuff’ and she won’t let me in.
 I’m like I’m not leaving my son with another dude here, not happening.”

-Marroquin continued: “How disrespectful are you?
+Marroquin continued, “How disrespectful are you?
 You’re going to disrespect me and chill with some dude?
 I came home, I didn’t even go to my own house, I came to a hotel.
 I don’t know what’s going on in her head.”

 @evamarcille is killing it tonight.
 She makes me look better ???????? everyone check out @firstaveeyewear